Middle Duo: Subsequent history

 Last year’s “Mask” laureate Alexei Ratmansky showed his best work – “Middle Duet” to Khanon’s music.
 The choreography of “Duet” — dynamic, intense, integral, in vocabulary in no way inferior to world standards — became a real discovery.
 The advantage of Ratmansky as a choreographer seemed obvious.

-Thanks to its success and wide distribution, “The Middle Duet” gradually became the most famous ballet number staged by Ratmansky and acquired the status of a kind of calling card of the young choreographer.
+Thanks to its success and widespread distribution, "The Middle Duet" gradually became the most famous ballet number staged by Ratmansky and acquired the status of a kind of calling card, representing the best example of the young choreographer's work.
 When touring in Moscow, the Mariinsky Theater always attached the Middle Duet to its premieres as a win-win “bonus”.
-Reviewers noted that against the backdrop of museum monster ballets, Ratmansky's minimalist masterpiece is pure exclusive: “in the attire of the Mariinsky Theater, this number looks like a Givenchy dress among the rags of a flea market”.
+Reviewers noted that against the backdrop of museum monster ballets, Ratmansky′s minimalist masterpiece is pure exclusive: “in the attire of the Mariinsky Theater, this number looks like a Givenchy dress among the rags of a flea market”.

 The “Middle Duet” was a particular success with the public.
 An original production by 33-year-old dancer and choreographer Alexei Ratmansky to the music of contemporary composer Yuri Khanon immerses the audience in a gloomy world, where a mysterious duet comes to life in a ray of light: to the sounds of a piano and orchestra, the partner, with pulsating gestures, tries to hold his partner, who continuously moves on pointe shoes, weaving a complex a web of sharp and sensual steps.
 This is the only modern miniature that graced the two-act performance...